benjaminpope/ladder/README.md

-# startup
+# ladder

-start up materials for new students
+Documentation for the Distance Ladder project in PHYS3080: Extragalactic Astrophysics & Cosmology.